 While the sweet potato is overall a great addition to your dog's diet, it's important to consider everything before changing their diet.

 Start small.
 You never know how your dog is going to react to new food, no matter what it is.
 If you're adding sweet potato to their diet, start with a small amount, around a teaspoon.
 After that increase the amount a little, but no more than a tablespoon.
-Too much of a good thing is sometimes a bad thing, and that can apply to fiber and vitamins.
+Too much of a good thing may sometimes be a bad thing, and that can apply to many foods.

 Consult Your Vet.
-It's not always necessary, but if you're considering significant dietary changes for your dog always consult your vet first.
-They might be aware of something specific to your breed that you didn't know, or simply have suggestions for what changes are best for your dog.
+It's not always necessary, but if you're considering significant dietary changes for your dog always consult your veterinarian first.
+They might be aware of something specific to your dog or its breed that you didn't know, or simply have suggestions for what changes are best for your pup.

 Other Ways to Help Your Dog Live It's Best Life

-So now you can rest easy now that the question "can dogs eat sweet potato?" has been answered.
+So now you can rest easy now that the question, "Can dogs eat sweet potato?" has been answered.
 Go ahead and give your dog nature’s sweet treat (but always in moderation).

 Dietary changes aren't the only ways you can improve the health of your dog.
 From getting the proper exercise to making sure they're in a loving environment, there's a lot that goes into a dog's health, just like a person.